Subscribie/subscribie/README.md

 To go inside the container, you can do: `docker-compose exec web /bin/bash` from the project root directory.

+To rebuild the latest container, stop docker compose then do: `docker-compose build`.

 # Docs

 https://subscribie.readthedocs.io